Megwana/whatcamefirst/README.md

 - Start Quiz Button:

 The start button breaks up the home page and the quiz from one another.
-It gives the user time to prepare, make sure they have no distractions and are ready to fully immerse themselves in the quiz.
+It gives the user time to prepare, make sure they have no distractions, and are ready to fully immerse themselves in the quiz.

 - Introduction Container:

-Although I created an Instructions modal, I felt it was important to always bear in mind and alert the user that they will only have 20 seconds to answer each question, they dont score '1' point per question, they score 20: and they have 10 questions in total.
+Although I created an Instructions modal, I felt it was important to always bear in mind and alert the user that they will only have 20 seconds to answer each question, they don't score '1' point per question, they score 20: and they have 10 questions in total.

 In addition, to highlight that should they wish to exit at any point they can click the 'what came first?' header to return to the home page.

 - Continue, Exit Button, Try again Button:

-It was important that the user had access to full navigation should they wish to return to the start button or continue the quiz.
-This is the same for once they complete the quiz.
+The user needed to have access to full navigation should they wish to return to the start button or continue the quiz.
+This is the same once they complete the quiz.

 - Questions Counter:

 This allowed users to keep a track of where they are and how many questions they have left to answer.

-- Time counter and Time Line that inceases:
+- Time counter and Time Line that increases:

 I wanted to have a numerical countdown but also a visual line representing the time.

-- Correct and Incorrect option:
+- Correct and Incorrect options:

 When the user selects an answer, they get to know the correct answer regardless of whether they selected an incorrect option.

 - Next Button Appears:

-This encourages users to have a go at each question rather than trying to skip answers they dont know.
+This encourages users to have a go at each question rather than trying to skip answers they don't know.
 This will mean they get to see the answer should the time run out or they select the wrong one.

 - Results Container